-Have you been ever annoyed because your suggested playlist is full of kids’ songs and have no room for your own?
+Have you ever been annoyed because your suggested playlist is full of kids’ songs and has no room for your own?
 Then you should try out the Spotify Kids app.
 The app is already launched on October 30, 2019, in Ireland and includes around 6,000 tracks that are already safe for kids.

 The app also comes with two settings.
 The ‘younger kids’ setup lets the kids with a certain age limit to browsing through Disney soundtracks, songs about dinosaurs, and other children’s stories.
 On the contrary, the “older kids” setup will add up popular pop songs from artists like Taylor Swift, Ariana Grande, and Bruno Mars.

 The Spotify editorial team also took care to see that if the songs included any kind of foul language or if they might have any bad influence on the kids.
 The parents could also change the settings as they want and choose what is right for their kids.
 Another amazing feature of the app is that the song selections also change by region and a new playlist is added according to the zonal popularity.

 After two years of hard work and research, the app is available on both Android and iOS.
 It has a very attractive look that could quickly get any kid’s attention.
 Spotify also has introduced colorful playlists, recognizable movie characters and different illustrations into the app.

 The app also includes 12 different types of monster avatars, by choosing them kids can also change the color themes if they want.
 If kids are old enough, they can easily spot their favorite artists and albums; or, they can even custom search their favorite songs.
 The app is meant for the kids of three to ten years of age.